 4. Voluminous Curly Hair and Bangs

 Girls with curls love a bit of volume from time to time.
 Give your fringe a bit of height as well.
 To create a lift, wash your hair with a volumizing wash and care system.
 Then when drying damp hair, simply use your hands while diffusing to lift the roots and encourage volume.

 5. Loose Curls, Straight Bangs

 Another option is to try out curly hair with straight bangs.
 We dig the contrast between the sleekness of straight hair and the volume in the rest of your curls.
 To achieve this look, diffuse your hair like you normally would, but focus on blowing out your bangs straight using a round brush.
-A small drop of some serum will add a touch of softness and shine to your newly straighten bangs.
+A small drop of some serum will add a touch of softness and shine to your newly straightened bangs.

 6. Pin Up Your Bangs

 And then there are the days when you just want your curls off your face.
-To start, define your curls with some mousse, then pin your bangs back.
+To start, define your curls with some mousse, then pin your bangs back for a voluminous look at the top of your mane.

 7. Short Curly Hair and Bangs